mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 Learned how to use the XRF in Saints Center-
   * Many questions were raised regarding things to do/ things we need
     * What are our filters made of?
 How do we minimize contaminating the filter?
 How do we maximize the measurements we take?
+  * Should get our own hard drive// can we collect raw data?